-When your teen obtains their driver’s licenses, it brings you both relief and anxiety.
+When your teen obtains their driver’s license, it brings you both relief and anxiety.

-Relief because you are free from the hassle of frequent pick-ups and drop-offs, and anxiety because you will live in constant worry about your teen’s safety behinds the wheel.
+Relief because you are free from the hassle of frequent pick-ups and drop-offs, and anxiety because you will live in constant worry about your teen’s safety behind the wheel.

 Insurance companies take this statistic pretty seriously for teen car insurance.